Environmental Allergies in Dogs: How to Help Your Pet Cope

 2. Optimize with Omega-3s

 Omega-3s have incredible anti-inflammatory properties that many dogs need during allergy season.
 Those anti-inflammatory properties that help with arthritis, pain relief, and immune-modulation – the ones omegas are best know for – can also help relieve allergies.
+Our Potent-Sea is a sustainable alternative to fish oil that provides higher-than-average EPA and DHA levels, but it doesn’t harm the ocean!

 3. Get Ahead of Infamous Yeast

-Some dog’s yeast symptoms are exponentially heightened in the spring.
+Some dogs’ yeast symptoms are exponentially heightened in the spring.
 Additionally, environmental allergies can sometimes bring on the yeast!
 For example, if allergies cause inflammation in the ear canal, this can cause it to narrow and inhibit the flow of oxygen into the ear.
 It then becomes warm and moist, creating the perfect environment for yeast to flourish.
 The same with their paws.
 If they get itchy, and start licking their paws, they stay damp and warm, and the yeast starts to grow.

 Tip: Our Yeasty Beast Protocol can help address yeast at the root.